Skip to content

 • Implemented a post-purchase email sequence requesting reviews at 14 and 30 days after delivery

-• Focused review growth on Trustpilot (grew from 89 to 312 reviews) and Google Shopping reviews
+• Focused review growth on Google Shopping reviews and Trustpilot (grew from 62 to 280 reviews)

 External content (Months 2 to 3):

-• Secured inclusion in 3 "best men's underwear" roundup articles on men's lifestyle publications
+• Secured inclusion in 3 "best knife rolls" roundup articles on culinary and gear publications

-• Contributed a guest article on men's basics fabric innovation to an apparel industry site
+• Contributed a guest article on leather craftsmanship in kitchen tools to a culinary industry site

 • Each external mention created an independent source that AI engines could cross-reference